 The neatest old Dutch cities, a fun amusement park in Den Haag, ubercool things to do in the increasingly happening city of Rotterdam, plus windmills and beaches in Zeeland.

-The hottest summer spot for Dutch holiday-makers: think fields specked with B&W cows, beautiful islands laced with golden sandy beaches, sailing and water-sports galore, kilometres of quiet and scenic cycling paths.
+The hottest summer spot for Dutch holiday-makers: think fields specked with black and white cows, beautiful islands laced with golden sandy beaches, sailing and water sports galore, kilometres of quiet and scenic cycling paths.

 The Netherlands for Kids

 Children's needs have been thought of at every turn in the Netherlands.

 Children are welcome in all but the most formal restaurants.
 In fact, the trend towards stylish bistro-style eateries with high ceilings and a slightly raucous atmosphere is all the better for little ones.
 Everyone is pretty tolerant of any antics children may get up to when dining out.
 You'll see Dutch families enjoying meals inside and out at cafes, pubs and restaurants, as well as sitting on benches sharing a quick repast from a fish stall, frites (French fries) stand or sandwich shop.

 Kids' menus are common and often include deep-fried treats that always go down well.
 You can also ask for high chairs and crayons in many restaurants.